 Here, moving from general to specific, are five new ways by which anyone can join our community and work – whether you are an AI or ethics expert, a tech professional worker, a faith leader, a faith congregant or adherent, or somebody who just generally and reasonably believes that 4,000 years of developed wisdom ought to be in the mix around deploying such world-changing technology as AI.

-- Contributing Members join one of four new teams led by Contributing Fellows to participate in the critical work of editing content, producing programs and panels for our own and major third party conferences, advancing our social media presence and marketing, and fostering our community and network.
+- Contributing Experts join one of four new teams led by Contributing Fellows to participate in the critical work of editing content, producing programs and panels for our own and major third party conferences, advancing our social media presence and marketing, and fostering our community and network.
 This has been the backbone of our work to date, undertaken primarily by a handful of volunteers.
 With four new dedicated teams, our voices will be greatly amplified and our reach significantly widened.

-- Sustaining Members make an annual contribution of $150 or more to our work, help us spread the word through your own networks and connections, and gain access to special opportunities for participation as our program work and internal conversations expand.
+- Sustaining Experts make an annual contribution of $150 or more to our work, help us spread the word through your own networks and connections, and gain access to special opportunities for participation as our program work and internal conversations expand.

 - Friends support our work by subscribing to our Newsletter and contribute as they are able.

 Contributing Fellows are leaders of mission critical teams for Content Production, Program Production, Communications and Marketing, and Networking, and will play a critical role in shaping and defining our communications “Channel” going forward.
 We expect to launch these teams with at least two Contributing Fellows for each team (i.e., at least 8 Contributing Fellows this fall), with diversity by faith perspective to the extent possible.
-We seek experience and passion for the tasks needed, as well as the desire to build and lead a team of Contributing Members in each task area so that we can effectively spread the work and amplify the outcome.
+We seek experience and passion for the tasks needed, as well as the desire to build and lead a team of Contributing Experts in each task area so that we can effectively spread the work and amplify the outcome.